wingkwong/leetcode-the-hard-way/tutorials/graph-theory/LeastCommonAncestor.md

             return left;
         }
         else {
-            //when both left and right are not null, we can say that this is the LCA return root;
+            // when both left and right are not null, we can say that this is the LCA return root;
         }
     }